eltonjrv/eltonjrv.github.io/README.md

-# Accessory files that are used by our QIIME pipeline
+# Files that are used during the execution of our QIIME pipeline